mausterio/Minecraft-Proxy-Detector/README.md

 Supports modded and unmodded versions of Minecraft.
 Tested on Minecraft Java Edition 1.12, but should work on other versions as well.

-Make sure to edit the configuration file
+Make sure to edit the "Minecraft-Proxy-Detector.exe.config" file to fit your system otherwise the program will not run.